knative/specs/specs/serving/runtime-contract.md

 Platform providers MAY set the `readonly` bit on the container to `true` in order to reduce the possible disk space provisioning and management of serverless workloads.
-Containers MUST use the provided temporary storage areas (see [Default Filesystems](#default-filesystems)) for working files and caches.
+Additionally, users may set the `readOnlyRootfilesystem` field in the SecurityContext to request a read-only filesystem.
+Containers MUST use the provided temporary storage areas (see
+[Default Filesystems](#default-filesystems)) for working files and caches.

 ### Mounts